AdKats/AdKats/README.md

         Player power ranges from 7-35.
     </li>
     <li><b>'Enable Team Power Scrambler'</b> -
-        Completely expermental system, use with caution.
+        Completely experimental system, use with caution.
         This system uses team power metrics to scramble teams based on their power levels, keeping squads together.
         Players are then locked to their assigned teams for the duration of the round unless they use assist or are moved by an admin.
         I've noticed that this system does not work well for metro since the rounds are so volatile and people quit and join at such a high rate.